 According to the International Journal of Aesthetic and Anti-Ageing Medicine, PRP has been proven to contain cell adhesion molecules (CAMs), multiple growth factors, and cytokines that together improve fibroblast activation, collagen formation, and extracellular matrix remodeling for stronger, healthier, younger-looking skin.
 Since the first study of its use for skin rejuvenation in 2010, there are now more than 30 different PRP processing systems that can be used to achieve a variety of PRP compositions that can be adapted dependent on the purpose and desired outcome.

 Recent developments in energy-based skin resurfacing and rejuvenation are beginning to really emphasize the advantages of complementary treatments or the combination of modalities for optimal treatment outcomes.
-A treatment that synergistically utilizes fractional ablative radio frequency (RF), Multi-Polar RF, and Intense Pulsed Light (IPL) technologies in one session, such as the TriBella™ facial rejuvenation treatment, is one such example.
+A treatment that synergistically utilizes fractional ablative radio frequency (RF) skin resurfacing, Multi-Polar RF, and Intense Pulsed Light (IPL) technologies in one session, such as the TriBella™ facial rejuvenation treatment, is one such example.
 Available exclusively from the Venus Versa™ device, TriBella™ is the synergistic fusion of these three unique technologies via three different applicators in one complete treatment protocol.
 This allows TriBella™ to achieve unparalleled outcomes in facial rejuvenation.

 Beginning with a photorejuvenation treatment targeting benign pigmented and vascular lesions, the SR515 and SR580 applicators utilize IPL technology to deliver targeted bursts of energy that are absorbed by hemoglobin or melanin, resulting in a more even complexion.
 The platform’s second applicator utilizes proprietary (MP)2 technology, a combination of Multi-Polar RF and Pulsed Electro Magnetic Fields (PEMF), to homogeneously deliver heat to multiple tissue depths, spurring increased collagen production to improve skin elasticity and target moderate to severe rhytides and wrinkles.
 The third TriBella™ applicator is the skin resurfacing component—it targets textural skin concerns, including scars, striae, rosacea, dyschromia, deep wrinkles, enlarged pores, and other uneven skin texture and pigmentation concerns.
 Powered by NanoFractional RF™ technology, this applicator features a tip with tiny pins that penetrate the epidermis, delivering RF energy to the dermis.
 The pins create micro-dermal wounds that trigger the body’s natural healing process without the need for a lot of downtime—patients can resume their usual makeup and skin care routine after only 24 hours.
 Together, these three TriBella™ applicators improve the production of collagen, blood cells, fibroblasts, and growth factors to even out skin texture and tone, offering the most complete three-in-one facial rejuvenation treatment with just one medical aesthetic device.